Boundary stabilization of focusing NLKG near unstable equilibria: radial case: Inhomogeneous linear problem and our stabilization strategy

 where $R(\omega)$ is holomorphic near $\omega_j$.
 Thanks to the resolvent expression of $(\Delta+V+ \omega^2)^{-1}$, we know that

 which is of course holomorphic around $\omega_j$. \end{proof}

-\begin{remark} In general we cannot rule out the case $\omega=0$ as admitting a root mode, as the asymptotic calculation for $\omega$ around 0 behaves like $1/\omega^2$.
-The lemmas that stated in this section actually hold for other general cases (not restricted in the radial case). \end{remark} According to Lemma \ref{lem-underline}, we only have information about poles that are below the real line.
-However, in the next section for a specific potential function $V=1$ with the help of explicit calculation we will be able to extend the function $U(x, \omega)$ above the real line.
-In particular, the preceding construction can be extended to any strip in the upper half-plane in which there are only finitely many poles.
+\begin{remark} The lemmas stated in this section actually hold beyond the radial context. \end{remark} According to Lemma \ref{lem-underline}, we only have information about poles that are below the real line.
+However, in the next section for a specific potential function $V=1$ with the help of explicit calculations we will be able to extend the function $U(\omega, x)$ significantly above the real line.
+In particular, the preceding construction can be extended to any strip in the upper half-plane where only finitely many poles exist, under a suitable non-degeneracy condition.